jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.4 ClipLidarToPolygon

-Clips a LiDAR point cloud to a vector polygon or polygons.
+Clips a LiDAR point cloud to a vector polygon or polygons..

 *Parameters*: